moby/moby/docs/reference/run.md

       </td>
       <td>
-        (specify both memory and memory-swap) The container is not allowed to use more than L bytes of memory, swap *plus* memory usage is limited by S.
+        (specify both memory and memory-swap) The container is not allowed to use more than L bytes of memory, swap <i>plus</i> memory usage is limited by S.
       </td>
     </tr>